edu rome EUR tour @edoering 2

 Upon arriving in Rome you will immediately get your first taste of the architecture and vibrant mix of culture that makes Rome the iconic urban metropolis it is known for being.
 You will have free time to get to know the city and perhaps see some of the iconic key sites of Rome.

-After some time exploring the city, you will get your first taste of that tasty Italian cuisine before a good night sleep ready for your first full day in Rome.
+After some time exploring the city, you will get your first taste of that tasty Italian cuisine before a good night’s sleep ready for your first full day in Rome.

 Mussolini‘s fascist vision

-One of the star attractions of the district is Colosseo Quadrato, or Square Colosseum.
+One of the star attractions of the district is the Colosseo Quadrato or Square Colosseum.
 Students will be in awe of this modern building, which is a masterpiece of rationalist architecture with its rows of 216 arches.
 The building was completed in 1943, just before the fall of the fascist party.
-For most of its history the building stood unoccupied.
+For most of its history, the building stood unoccupied.
 Today, the building is the headquarters of Fendi and regularly hosts contemporary art exhibitions.

-Next you will visit Foro Italico, the renowned sports complex.
-Built between 1928 and 1938 as the Foro Mussolini (which literally means Mussolini’s Forum), was intended to be the jewel in fascist Italy’s bid to host the Summer Olympic Games of 1940 in Rome.
-This vision wouldn’t be carried out until 1960, when Rome really did host the Olympics.
+Next, you will visit Foro Italico, the renowned sports complex.
+Built between 1928 and 1938 as the Foro Mussolini (which means Mussolini’s Forum), was intended to be the jewel in fascist Italy’s bid to host the Summer Olympic Games of 1940 in Rome.
+This vision wouldn’t be carried out until 1960 when Rome did host the Olympics.
 Nowadays Foro Italico has not lost any of its draw, as it now hosts the Italian Open and Italy national rugby union team.

-Here, students will also find Mussolini Obelisk.
-This huge marble structure is not only monumental for its height and weight, it is also the only public commemoration to Mussolini, as when after the Second World War, all memorabilia to Mussolini were removed, it was impossible to delete the writings on the 36M high memorial.
+Here, students will also find Mussolini’s Obelisk.
+This huge marble structure is not only monumental for its height and weight, but it is also the only public commemoration of Mussolini, as when after the Second World War, all memorabilia of Mussolini was removed, it was impossible to delete the writings on the 36M high memorial.

 The final stop of the EUR District, is another icon of the Fascist era, the Basilica of St Peter & Paul.
-Originally created for the World Exhibition (that never happened), building started in 1939, but quickly halted because of the war and was not completed until 1955 and became a parish church three years later.
+Created for the World Exhibition (that never happened), the building started in 1939, but quickly halted because of the war and was not completed until 1955 and became a parish church three years later.

 After a busy day, immersing yourself in the Fascist vision of the EUR District, you will have a chance to enjoy some delicious Italian cuisine!